LifeSet ScholarsDonate To This Campaign

 Support LifeSet Scholars

-Together, walking alongside these resilient young people, we’re rewriting the script for what’s possible and helping them in chase their dreams.
+Together, walking alongside these resilient young people, we’re rewriting the script for what’s possible and helping them chase their dreams.

 In 1999, Youth Villages created the LifeSet program as a bridge to adulthood for young people who have experienced foster care.
 Supporting young people who have been impacted by childhood trauma includes helping them achieve educational goals.